News and Announcements

 - What are the premiums based on?

-- Your premiums are based on the options you select and your age on the date that Long Term Care Partners receives your application.
+- Your premiums are based on the options you select, your age, and the premium rates in effect on the date that Long Term Care Partners receives your application.

-The younger you are when you buy, the lower the premiums.
+The younger you are when you apply, the lower the premiums.
 Premiums are the same for all purchasers of the same coverage at the same age—employees, annuitants, and all the other

 If you choose the automatic compound inflation option,